Freedom is local.

 1: Find your watershed

-Your ecological neighborhood isn't your zip code—it's the land that shares your water, soil, and climate.
-We'll show you who's already transforming yards near you, what's working, and who can help.
+Your ecological neighborhood isn't your zip code — it's the land that shares your water, soil, and climate.
+Enter your address and see who's already transforming yards near you, what's working, and who can help.

 We're not selling you a garden.
 We're building the infrastructure for neighborhoods to feed themselves.